hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/set-operators.md

 The difference between the `DISTINCT` variant &mdash; that is the default one &mdash; and the `ALL` variant is that the former removes duplicate rows, essentially working as a traditional set operator.
 The second one does not remove duplicate rows and treats all result sets as *multi-sets*; that is, they can include duplicate rows.
 This is valid for union, intersection, and set subtraction.

+Not all database engines support all these operators.
+Particularly, EXCEPT was implemented recently by MariaDB (since 10.4) and MYSQL (since 8.0.31), and INTERSECT ALL and EXCEPT ALL are not available in several databases.
+LiveSQL's dialect detects the engine and its version and throws an error message if an operator is not available and does not execute the query in the database.

 ## Number of Columns and Column Types

 All sub-SELECT of a set operator must have the same number of columns.
 The column types must also be compatible.

 ## Precedence